 1. Space Out Plants

-5. Container Growing
+5. Properly Sized Container

-Don’t prune in the spring until new growth has appeared, and leave plants alone for the winter.
+Don’t prune your lavender plants in the spring until new growth has appeared, and leave plants alone for the winter.
 Tip from White Flower Farm.